baapprojects/CS525-Big-Data-Course-Project/Project2/README.md

 ###Workload

-Task 1: As task 1 is not so hard, all of us did it independently, and Pengfei gives detailed statistics on small dataSet(14439).
+**Task 1**: As task 1 is not so hard, all of us did it independently, and Pengfei gives detailed statistics on small dataSet(14439).
-Task 2: Discussed by James and Hao, and implemented by Hao by Java code
+**Task 2**: Discussed by James and Hao, and implemented by Hao by Java code
-Task 3:
+**Task 3**:
+---- 1. Convert Tweets into Vectors by Mahout : Hao
+---- 2.
 Document: